Bollywood actor Kartik Aaryan takes home a new Land Rover Range Rover SUV - ExBulletin

 Kartik Aaryan has opted for the top-end SV variant of the SUV, as hinted by the badge on the trunk lid.
 His Range Rover sports the Ligurian Black exterior color with a gloss finish.
 THE Bhool Bhulaiyaa 2 The actor appears to have opted for the optional 22-inch blacked-out alloy wheels for his SUV.
 Although it is not explicitly clear, the Kartik Aaryans SUV is likely to have an all-black cabin theme to complement the exterior hue.

-The new Range Rover is part of the actor's collection of exquisite cars, which includes a Lamborghini Urus and a McLaren GT finished in an orange hue.
+The new Range Rover is part of the actor's collection of exquisite cars, which includes models like the Lamborghini Urus and a McLaren GT finished in an orange hue.

 Read also: Tesla's India launch schedule accelerates with new electric vehicle policy aimed at reducing import tariffs